AdlaiSantopadre/Tirocinio/README.md

 The consensus client (also known as the beacon node, CL client or, formerly, the Eth2 client) implements the PoS consensus algorithm, which enables the network to achieve agreement based on validated data from the execution client.
 Consensus clients serve REST API requests and communicate with each other P2P.

-Consensus clients, such as Teku contain beacon node implementations.
-The beacon node is the primary link to the Beacon Chain (i.e. the consensus layer).
-A consensus client can run without the (bundled) validator to keep up with the head of the chain, allowing the node to stay synced.
-Validator clients

-To operate a validator node, node operators must also run a validator client and deposit the required ETH into the deposit contract.
-The validator client handles attestations and block proposal — i.e. performs validator duties on the consensus layer.
-The validator client may either be run in the same process as the beacon node or separately.

-Validators earn rewards for performing validator duties, and fee recipients also earn rewards for the inclusion of execution layer transactions.

 ## Journal 18 Settembre (40/150)